wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     Schedule 1 clause 38: repealed, on 25 January 2005, by [section 200][744] of the Crown Entities Act 2004 (2004 No 115).

-##### 39

-*   Notwithstanding anything in this Act, a person who, immediately before becoming an employee of the Authority, is a contributor to the Government Superannuation Fund under [Part 2][932] or [Part 2A][933] of the Government Superannuation Fund Act 1956 shall, for the purposes of the [Government Superannuation Fund Act 1956][934], be deemed to be employed in the Government service so long as that person continues to be an employee of the Authority; and the Government Superannuation Fund Act 1956 shall apply to that person in all respects as if that person's service as an employee of the Authority is Government service.
+*   39 Notwithstanding anything in this Act, a person who, immediately before becoming an employee of the Authority, is a contributor to the Government Superannuation Fund under Part 2 or Part 2A of the Government Superannuation Fund Act 1956 shall, for the purposes of the Government Superannuation Fund Act 1956, be deemed to be employed in the Government service so long as that person continues to be an employee of the Authority; and the Government Superannuation Fund Act 1956 shall apply to that person in all respects as if that person's service as an employee of the Authority is Government service.

-##### 40

-*   Nothing in [clause 39][935] entitles any person to become a contributor to the Government Superannuation Fund after that person has once ceased to be a contributor.
+*   40 Nothing in clause 39 entitles any person to become a contributor to the Government Superannuation Fund after that person has once ceased to be a contributor.

-##### 41

-*   For the purposes of applying the [Government Superannuation Fund Act 1956][934], in accordance with [clause 39][935], to an employee of the Authority who is a contributor to the Government Superannuation Fund, the term _controlling authority_, in relation to that employee, means the Authority.
+*   41 For the purposes of applying the Government Superannuation Fund Act 1956, in accordance with clause 39, to an employee of the Authority who is a contributor to the Government Superannuation Fund, the term controlling authority, in relation to that employee, means the Authority.

 ##### 42